maliqpocesta/odin-recipes/README.md

-This is my journey to THe Odin Project!
+This is my journey to The Odin Project!